arwebber/webber-cocktail-api/README.md

 - Run `npm install` at the root of the project to install dependencies
 - Run `npm start` to start the service

+You will need the .env file in order to connect to the database.
+This will be provided to you directly.
+The .env file should be placed at the root of the project directory.

 ## View Swagger Docs Locally
 After you have successfully started the application:
 - Navigate to [http://localhost:3000/api-docs](http://localhost:3000/api-docs) in your browser view the API documentation and execute each API with an example parameter provided.